Rivka Oxman: Life and career

-Oxman graduated from the Hebrew Reali School in Haifa in 1966.
+Oxman was born in 1948 to Joseph Eidelman, an Israeli structural engineer and professor at the Technion, and Miriam Eidelman, a schoolteacher.
+She graduated from the Hebrew Reali School in Haifa in 1966.
 She received graduate and undergraduate degrees from the Technion – Israel Institute of Technology, where she later became a professor and Vice Dean for Teaching at the Faculty of Architecture and Town Planning.
 She has been a visiting professor at Stanford University and Delft University of Technology and held research appointments at MIT and Berkeley.
 She has worked at the University of Sydney and Kaiserslautern University.

 She married fellow architect Robert Oxman, and they have two daughters, Neri and Keren.

 In 2006 she was elected as a Fellow of the Design Research Society (DRS) for her work in design research.
 She is an Associate Editor of Design Studies, and on the editorial board of other journals on design theory and on digital design.

 In 2010 she and her husband co-edited a special issue of the journal Architectural Design on “New Structuralism" – the convergence of new design, engineering and architectural technology to a new mode of synthesizing materials and creating space.
 In 2014 they edited the book Theories of the Digital in Architecture (2014), an overview of the field with chapters from dozens of contributors.
 Rivka Oxman also edited special issues of Design Studies on Digital Design (2006) and Parametric Design Thinking (2017).

 In November 2017 Oxman was awarded an Honorary Doctorate (Honoris Causas) for her research on theories of digital design and exploring the contribution of digital technologies to novel paradigms in design and architecture by the Universitat Internacional de Catalunya (UIC Barcelona).